ABenchM/abm/docs/Developer_Manual.md

 Launching the application:
 * Open de.fraunhofer.abm.app/de.fraunhofer.abm.bndrun
 * Click on Run OSGi in the top right corner
+* The website can then be accessed at http://localhost:8080/de.fraunhofer.abm/index.html#/

 ## Launching or bouncing the application on production server
 * Go to the following path /opt/abm